Your right to get help

 Caring for concession card holders

-If you’re an eligible concession card holder, there are many discounts and rebates you can apply to help with your bills.
-This includes the annual electricity concession and the winter gas concession which each provide a 17.5% discount on energy bills.
+If you’re an eligible concession card holder, there are many discounts and rebates you can apply for to help with your bills.
+This includes the annual electricity concession and the winter gas concession, which each provide a 17.5% discount on energy bills.
 Help is also available for people with medical issues like life support and those needing medical cooling.
-There’s even the excess gas concession, which you may be able to claim if your winter bill is higher than expected and heaps more.
+There’s even the excess gas concession, which you may be able to claim if your winter bill is higher than expected.

 Grants to help with overdue bills

 If you live in a low-income household or are experiencing hardship, you may be eligible to apply for a grant to help with overdue electricity, gas and water bills under Victoria’s Utility Relief Grant Scheme.
-Grants of up to $650 are available on each electricity, gas or water utility in a two-year period, or $1,300 over two years if you only use a single source of energy, such as electricity.
+Grants of up to $650 are available for each electricity, gas or water utility in a two-year period, or $1,300 over two years if you only use a single source of energy, such as electricity.
 This applies to card holders as well as low income renters and homeowners.